-1839–42 and 1856–60, two wars between China and Western countries.
+1839–42 and 1856–60, two wars between China and Western countries that marked the shift of wealth and power from East to West.
 The first was between Great Britain and China.
 Early in the 19th cent., British merchants began smuggling opium into China in order to balance their purchases of tea for export to Britain.
 In 1839, China enforced its prohibitions on the importation of opium by destroying at Guangzhou (Canton) a large quantity of opium confiscated from British merchants.
-Great Britain, which had been looking to end China's restrictions on foreign trade, responded by sending gunboats to attack several Chinese coastal cities.
+Great Britain, which had been looking to end China's restrictions on foreign trade, responded by sending gunboats to attack several Chinese coastal cities, killing many civilians in the process.
 China, unable to withstand modern arms, was defeated and forced to sign the Treaty of Nanjing (1842) and the British Supplementary Treaty of the Bogue (1843).
 These provided that the ports of Guangzhou, Jinmen, Fuzhou, Ningbo, and Shanghai should be open to British trade and residence; in addition Hong Kong was ceded to the British.
 Within a few years other Western powers signed similar treaties with China and received commercial and residential privileges, and the Western domination of China's treaty ports began.
 In 1856 a second war broke out following an allegedly illegal Chinese search of a British-registered ship, the Arrow,

 See more Encyclopedia articles on: South Asian History